keithwalsh/markdown-it-admonitions/README.md

   // Custom types to register
   types: ['note', 'tip', 'warning', 'danger', 'info', 'custom'],

-  // Custom icons for types
+  // Custom emoji icons for types (used when lucideIcons is false)
   icons: {
     custom: '✨',
     note: '📌'
   },

+  // Use Lucide icons instead of emojis (default: false)
+  // See "Lucide Icons" section below for details
+  lucideIcons: false,

   // Custom marker for Docusaurus style (default is ":")
   marker: ':',